 UW–Madison Biological Safety Officer (BSO) or designee: The BSO will assess applicable information to determine validity of any confirmed or suspected laboratory- acquired infection or communicable disease.
 The Biological Safety Officer will report any confirmed or suspected communicable disease to University Health Services.

-UW-Madison Responsible Official or an Alternate Responsible Official: The RO/ARO will report any confirmed or suspected communicable disease caused by a Select Agent directly to the Wisconsin Division of Public Health and Public Health Madison Dane County per select agent program policy.
+UW–Madison Responsible Official (RO) or an Alternate Responsible Official (ARO): The RO/ARO will report any confirmed or suspected communicable disease caused by a Select Agent directly to the Wisconsin Division of Public Health and Public Health Madison Dane County per select agent program policy.
 The RO/ARO will also concurrently notify University Health Services of such disease.

 UW–Madison University Health Services (UHS): UHS will assess applicable information to determine validity of any confirmed or suspected communicable disease.
 UHS will gather information required to complete a case investigation and notify the appropriate state or local public health agency.
 UW–Madison will assist state and local health public health agencies with the investigation of diseases that are suspected to be laboratory acquired.

-Health Care Provider or Clinical Laboratory: Health care providers or clinical diagnostic laboratories shall report any communicable disease they diagnose to the patient’s local public health agency as required by Wisconsin State Statute and Ch.
-DHS 145 of the Wisconsin Administrative Code.
+Health Care Provider or Clinical Laboratory: Health care providers or clinical diagnostic laboratories shall report any communicable disease they diagnose to the patient’s local public health agency as required by Wisconsin State Statute and Wis.
+Admin.
+Code DHS § 145.